What is a Stairclimb?

-It is imperative that you get there at least ONE HOUR PRIOR TO YOUR START TIME so you can check-in and get your bib and timing chip in a timely manner before your climb time.
-(Registration begins at 7:00 AM, the Climb starts at 8:00 AM.)
+It is imperative that you get there at least ONE HOUR PRIOR TO YOUR START TIME so you can check-in and warm up before your climb time.
+Check-in time begins at 7 am, the Climb starts at 8 am.

 How do donations work?